8.8. Ground floor awnings between 20 and 30 sqm in size – Licensed Building Practitioner

 Awning extending from side of house, covering deck with furniture

-Before you build, please read the notes for ground floor awnings.
+Before you begin, please read the Notes for awnings: 8.6 to 8.8.

-Any design or construction work done using this exemption must be carried out or supervised by a LBP.
+Any design or construction work done using this exemption must be carried out or supervised by a Licensed Building Practitioner (LBP).
 Building owners are encouraged to seek LBPs with the right competence for this work, as this provides the best assurance.

 • Bricklaying and blocklaying